European Central Bank - eurosystem

 What is the ECB?

-The European Central Bank (ECB) is the central bank of the euro area and manages the amount of money in circulation.
+The European Central Bank (ECB) is the central bank of the euro area and closely monitors the stock and circulation of euro banknotes and coins.
 Our main objective is to maintain stable prices, and the main way that we do this is by setting appropriate interest rates.

 We are also responsible for supervising banks within the framework of the Single Supervisory Mechanism (SSM).